Skip to main content

 You can have control of your blinds, but also soften the edges for a period room with complimentary drapery (which can also help with noise in rooms with high ceilings).

-Well-considered window treatment ideas can make your large windows the star of your decorating show.
+Well-considered window treatments can make your large windows the star of your decorating show.

 Framing and Patterns